Deviju95/portfolio-website/README.md

 ## To do

-- add loading on message modal popup
+- Add loading on Drop A Line modal popup
-- update graphic design works section
-- update project cards

 ---